 Why is this important?
 In Ireland alone, we throw away a staggering 1 million nappies a day!
 The only place for nappies is landfill where they rot and create methane, a greenhouse gas 20 times more potent than CO2.
 That’s hardly considered sustainable living now, is it?

-3. Eco Living while Out and About
+3. Eco Friendly Lifestyle When Out and About

 We live in a culture of convenience where all our needs and wants are readily available.
 This is particularly apparent when it comes to purchasing food and drink.
 Unfortunately, convenience comes with packaging, lots and lots of packaging.
 Making a simple change to reusable coffee cups, water bottles and lunch boxes can make a massive difference.
 Everyone in our family now has a stainless steel water bottle and lunch box and the grownups have a coffee cup.
 I manage to remember to bring them with us about 90% of the time, which I think is a pretty good success rate!